ISL: Kibu Vicuna heaps praise on Kerala Blasters duo Sahal Samad and Nongdamba Naorem | Goal.com

 "Nongdamba Naorem is a different player.
 He is intelligent, smart, and technically sound.
 In Kerala Blasters we have Sahal Samad.
 He plays for the Indian National team.
 I watched him play last season.
 He is different.
 He is very creative and has a good vision.
 He has good long balls and through balls.

 "People in India say that Chhetri is the best player.
 I have watched him play for Bengaluru FC.
 He is 35 years old.
-He is good, but for me not great," stated the I-league winning coach in an interview with a Polish media outlet.
+He is good, but for me not great," stated the I-league winning coach in an interview with a Polish online show called Magazyn Lig Egzotycznych (Magazine of Exotic Leagues).

 Blasters have not been in their best form in the past two seasons and Vicuna believes that his target will be to seal a playoff spot.